CP1401/Practicals/prac_01/README.md

 prac_01
 ```

-This conforms with Python module/package naming conventions, using underscore_lowercase (no spaces),
+This conforms with Python module/package naming conventions, using underscore_lowercase (no spaces).
-and by naming it `01` instead of just `1`, when we get to `prac_10`, our alphanumeric sorting will work as we expect (otherwise, prac2 comes _after_ prac10).
+Also, by naming it `01` instead of just `1`, when we get to `prac_10`, our alphanumeric sorting will work as we expect (otherwise, prac2 comes _after_ prac10).

 Now that you have the folder, drag your **hello.py** file into it.